rolfsimoes/ogcr/docs/registry-specification.md

 The OGCR Specification defines requirements for smart contracts that SHALL provide immutable state anchoring, verifiable state transitions, and support for decentralized governance.
 The architecture SHALL follow modular design principles and MUST emit event logs for all critical operations.

-* **Modular Contract Design**
+#### 5.1.1 Modular Contract Design

 Smart contract logic SHALL be separated into components with defined responsibilities.
 Each contract SHALL handle one core function: project registration, MRV anchoring, unit issuance, or access control.
 Contracts MAY be independently deployed and upgraded.

-* **Upgradeability**
+#### 5.1.2 Upgradeability

 Implementations MAY use proxy patterns to enable logic upgrades.
 Upgrade mechanisms SHOULD include governance constraints such as delay periods, multi-signature authorization, or stakeholder voting.
 State variables MUST remain consistent across upgrades.

-* **Event Emission**
+#### 5.1.3 Event Emission

 All state-changing actions (e.g., registration, approval, issuance) MUST emit events.
 Events SHALL include sufficient metadata to support off-chain indexing, registry reconciliation, and external monitoring.

 ### 5.2 Core Contract Types